squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

    Here, :g:`n` occurs only inside the :g:`init` action, where the mutable state is initialized with value :g:`n`.
 The formula :g:`occurs(n,input@B,none)` is then equal to :g:`init < B`.
-   However, the occurence can happen only if :g:`A` did occur between :g:`init` and :g:`B` to reveal the value of the state.
+   However, the occurrence can happen only if :g:`A` did occur between :g:`init` and :g:`B` to reveal the value of the state.

-We define a precise variant :g:`precise_occurs(n,t,pats)`, that tracks more precisly the usages of the states, and also adds the condition that the correct value of the state is revealed if a state can contain an occurence of :g:`n`.
+We define a precise variant :g:`precise_occurs(n,t,pats)`, that tracks more precisly the usages of the states, and also adds the condition that the correct value of the state is revealed if a state can contain an occurrence of :g:`n`.

-We also generalize occur to allow for collecting multiple name occurences at once, useful when we want to allow patterns depending on two names at once (see e.g. :tacn:`gdh` or :tacn:`ddh`).
+We also generalize occur to allow for collecting multiple name occurrences at once, useful when we want to allow patterns depending on two names at once (see e.g. :tacn:`gdh` or :tacn:`ddh`).

 Common tactics